Jingzhou Ancient City

-The ancient city wall of Jingzhou was built in the Spring and Autumn Period and the Warring States Period.
+The ancient city wall of Jingzhou was built in the Spring and Autumn period and the Warring States period.
 It used to be the official ship dock and palace of Chu State, and later became the foundation of Jiangling County, where the first city outline appeared.
 After more than 350 years, most of the existing ancient city walls were built in the late Ming and early Qing dynasties.
 The present ancient city is the remnants of the reconstruction of the Ming and Qing dynasties.

 History

 Jingzhou is where the culture of the Three Kingdoms was born.
 In the era of Wei, Shu and Wu, this place was once a strategically important place for military strategists.
-Among the 120 chapters of "Romance of the Three Kingdoms", there are 72 chapters involving Jingzhou.
+Among the 120 chapters of Romance of the Three Kingdoms, there are 72 chapters involving Jingzhou.
 The well-known stories such as "Liu Bei borrowed Jingzhou" and "Guan Yu carelessly lost Jingzhou" happened in this city.

 Since the Qin and Han dynasties, the ancient city of Jingzhou has always been an important city where the kings set up their residences.
-During the Qin Dynasty, Jiangling County was set up here.
-During the Han Dynasty, following the Qin system, Emperor Wu of the Han Dynasty divided the whole country into thirteen states, and Jingzhou was one of them.
+During the Qin dynasty, Jiangling County was set up here.
+During the Han dynasty, following the Qin system, Emperor Wu of the Han dynasty divided the whole country into thirteen states, and Jingzhou was one of them.
 At that time, Jingzhou was already one of the top ten commercial cities in the country.
-After that, Emperor An in the late Eastern Jin Dynasty, Emperor Qi He, Emperor Liang Yuan, Emperor Xuan of Later Liang in the Southern Dynasty, King Hou Liang in the Sui Dynasty, and King Nanping in the late Tang Dynasty, etc. Eleven disputed princes successively decleared the capital here for more than 100 years.
+After that, Emperor An in the late Eastern Jin dynasty, Emperor Qi He, Emperor Liang Yuan, Emperor Xuan of Later Liang in the Southern dynasty, King Hou Liang in the Sui dynasty, and King Nanping in the late Tang dynasty, etc. Eleven disputed princes successively declared the capital here for more than 100 years.